 The list of benefits of running is extensive, spanning the gamut from improving cardiovascular fitness to reducing stress.
-Here are some of the key benefits of running:
+Here are some of the key benefits:

 At some point, most of us have walked behind a runner and envied their muscular, defined calves.
 As long as you are properly fueling your body with enough calories and protein to support your training, running can help build muscle and increase strength.
 As a total-body workout, running strengthens your legs, core, and upper body.

-Studies have shown that consistent running can lower blood pressure and resting heart rate, improve blood sugar control, lower triglycerides, and lower cholesterol, and reduce waist circumference and body fat percentage.
+Studies have shown that consistent running can lower blood pressure and resting heart rate, improve blood sugar control, lower triglycerides, as well as lower cholesterol.
+It can also reduce waist circumference and body fat percentage.
 Improving these markers of health can reduce disease risk and help you feel healthier overall.

 Getting outside and pounding the pavement or trail is a great way to diffuse stress and tension.
-Running can lower levels of cortisol, a stress hormone, helping you feel more relaxed.
+Running can lower the stress hormone, cortisol, which helps you feel more relaxed.

 Running is a lot about goal setting and achieving things you didn’t think were possible.
 As such, running can help develop a sense of self-efficacy and boost your self-confidence.